 Saint Lucia is blessed with an interesting and exotic array of wildlife.
-Many are indigenous while others have been introduced over the past two millennia by the various groups of people who made their way to the island’s shores.
-Following is a listing and brief description of many of our better known resident species.
+Most Saint Lucia wildlife are indigenous while others have been introduced over the past two millennia by the various groups of people who made their way to the island’s shores.
+The 10 most common Saint Lucia wildlife include:

 The Iguana (Iguana iguana) is the largest lizard found in Saint Lucia.
 Iguanas, which can grow up to six feet in length, are green with brown or black markings and a crest of spines along the neck.
 They are now mostly found along the rugged northeast coast of the island which includes an area which has been designated an iguana reserve.
 Iguanas are tree dwellers but are frequently seen on the ground; they also are excellent swimmers.
 Iguanas feed on leaves, shoots and fruits.